glzALONSO/py3_specialization/README.md

 # Final assignment

 The final assignmet combines the pillow, pytesseract and opencv libraries to extract the text and faces contained in an image to perform a simple keyword search that returns the faces found in the image when a match for the keyword is found in the extracted text.
-The [WorkImage file](/Course_5_project/WorkImage.py) file contains the solution to the assignment.
+The [WorkImage file](/Course_5_project/WorkImage.py) contains the solution to the assignment.

 ## Face detection